ActuallyAbram/Metro_card_scanner/README.md

 ## Getting Started

 ### Prerequisites
 As this project contains an IoT element, the project requires an active gmail address and an app password.
-Instructions on how to set up an app password can be found in the first few minutes of this [video][https://youtu.be/NLM-KIMCuDk]
+Instructions on how to set up an app password can be found in the first few minutes of this
+<a href="https://www.linkedin.com/in/abramhuang" target="_blank">Video</a>

 ### Installation